GuidoBaijense/GuidoBaijense.github.io/_posts/2024-06-27-fixing-my-own-environment-pt3-maester-dev.md

 [Maester.dev](https://maester.dev) is an open source framework to help administrators to stay on top of their Microsoft tenant's security configuration.
 And it's hot🔥.
 Maester focusses on monitoring critical aspects of your Microsoft Environment with your Security as Code baseline.
 It launched April 10th, 2024 (v0.0.116) with 60 built in tests and is constantly developing (currently v0.0.129). `Update: 0.1.0` It now features 115 tests from the [Entra ID Security Config Analyzer (EIDSCA)](https://github.com/Cloud-Architekt/AzureAD-Attack-Defense/blob/main/AADSecurityConfigAnalyzer.md) by [Thomas Naunheim](https://www.cloud-architekt.net/) & [Sami Lamppu](https://samilamppu.com/) (and others), the [CISA SCuBA Project](https://www.cisa.gov/resources-tools/services/secure-cloud-business-applications-scuba-project) and other best practices.

 Maester comes as a PowerShell module with Microsoft Graph authentication integrated.
 Since it is built upon [Pester](https://pester.dev/), it is also possible to add your own tests to the framework.
-Most of the built in tests offer explanations why a result is good or bad and include direct links to the Microsoft admin portals where you can immediatly fix the issues.
+Most of the built in tests offer explanations why a result is good or bad and include direct links to the Microsoft admin portals where you can immediately fix the issues.

 >Maester is developed by Fabian Bader, Thomas Naunheim and Merill Fernando.
 Since it is open source, you can contribute directly on [<i class="fa-brands fa-github"></i> GitHub](https://github.com/maester365/maester).
 {: .prompt-tip}
 > This blog series is about my path to a safer environment.
 All shown vulnerabilities have already been patched.
 {: .prompt-danger}